Request a Quote

 Lake Mburo National Park at 370SqKms, is Uganda’s smallest savannah park.
 It is a stunner offering breath taking and much needed sight-seeing experience alongside an enormous and variety of game including the rare ones or those that can only be spotted in a few selected parks in Uganda.
 Lake Mburo National Park is located in Western Uganda in the district of Kiruhura.
 The park is between 2 famous cities of Masaka and Mbarara but much closer to Mbarara by just 30Kms apart.
 From Kampala capital city, Lake Mburo is the closest game park in Uganda which makes it desirable for even short stay visitors or those on conferences who may wish to explore and have a glimpse of Uganda’s abundant wildlife.

 Rising between 1219 to 1828m ASL, Lake Mburo National Park largely lies on ancient Precambrian metamorphic rocks that date back to 500 million years.
-At its centre is an entire lake, Mburo, the largest of the 5 lakes found here and together with 14 others located outside the park, form part of an extensive wetland system drenched by River Rwizi.
+At its centre is Lake Mburo, the largest of the 5 lakes found here and together with 14 others located outside the park, form part of an extensive wetland system drenched by River Rwizi.
 The park’s wildlife density is largely attributed to these swamp-fringed lakes.
 Also, its Savannah embellished with beautiful rocky outcrops and forest patches, make up a good tour with some very nice bird watching opportunities including those not easily seen in Uganda.
 Even in the absence of two of the much-sought big5 family members, the elephant and lion, Lake Mburo National Park nevertheless offers incredible game viewing opportunities with its fauna that cannot be spotted in many other Ugandan parks.

 Tours / Safaris to Lake Mburo National Park